itsAmeMario0o/bottle/README.md

 ### Enforcement

-If desired, each `ship` can can run the `tet-enforcer` process, and therefore control the `iptable` rules within the pod namespace.
+If desired, each `ship` can run the `tet-enforcer` process, and therefore control the `iptable` rules within the pod namespace.

-This allows you to test Tetraion's policy enforcement capability in a sandboxed environment.
+This allows you to test Tetration's policy enforcement capability in a sandboxed environment.

 If you wish to view the iptable rules, you can either attach into the shell of the `generator` container as described above, or run the following command: